12 Best Things To Do In Key West

 Anyone who knows me, knows I’m terrified of heights.
 But, during my last visit to Key West, I faced my fears!
 I ended up going with Fury Water Adventures, and I’m so glad that I did.
 I met a fun group of people, and the guides were great.

 If you’re interested, you can read more about my experience here.
 Add it to your list of Key West adventures to try!

 5. Haunted Tours

-I haven’t done one myself, but I was told by a lady on the cruise I was on that you want to make sure you see Robert the Doll.
-She had some interesting, personal stories about her misfortune after visiting the doll and not asking for permission to take his photo.
-It was spooky, I’ll let you do your own research as I get creeped out thinking about it.
+I haven’t done one myself (I’m a scaredy cat!), but I’ve been told that Robert the Doll is a Key West must see.
+I spoke with someone who saw it — she had some interesting personal stories about her misfortune after visiting the doll and not asking for permission to take his photo.
+It was certainly spooky, so I’ll let you do your own research.
+I get creeped out just thinking about it!